wallacegibbon/gd32vf103_lib/README.md

 > This library is modified from [the official firmware library](https://www.gigadevice.com/products/microcontrollers/gd32/risc-v/) and [this template](https://github.com/WRansohoff/GD32VF103_templates).

-There is a sample Makefile in the `test` directory.
+There is a sample Makefile in the `sample` directory.